OpenRobotLab/GRUtopia/README.md

 We provide detailed [docs](https://grutopia.github.io) for the basic usage of different modules supported in GRUtopia.
 Welcome to try and post your suggestions!

 ## 🏙️ Assets
+First of all make sure you have completed the form in [User Agreement for GRScenes-100 Dataset Access](https://docs.google.com/forms/d/e/1FAIpQLSccX4pMb57eZbjXpH12Jz6WUBmCfeyc2t0s98k_u4Z-GD3Org/viewform?fbzx=8256642192244696391).

-If `grutopia` is properly installed, you can choose to download all assets (~80GB) or a minimum set (~500MB) to examine installation by running the following script:
+Then you can choose to download all assets (~80GB) or a minimum set (~500MB) to examine installation by running the following script with [GRUtopia](https://grutopia.github.io/get_started/installation.html) installed:

 ```shell
 $ python -m grutopia.download_assets